rocky-linux/documentation/docs/guides/security/generating_ssl_keys_lets_encrypt.md

 * Even though port 80 (standard http) is listening, we are redirecting all traffic to port 443 (https)
 * SSLEngine on - simply says to use SSL
-* SSLProtocol all -SSLv2 -SSLv3 -TLSv1 - says to use all available protocols, except those that have been found to have vulnerabilities.
+* SSLProtocol all -SSLv2 -SSLv3 -TLSv1 - says to use available protocols, except those found to have vulnerabilities.
 You should research periodically which protocols are currently acceptable for use.
 * SSLHonorCipherOrder on - this deals with the next line regarding the cipher suites, and says to deal with them in the order that they are given.
 This is another area where you should review the cipher suites that you want to include periodically
 * SSLCertificateFile - this is the PEM file, that contains the site certificate **AND** the intermediate certificate.
 We still need the 'SSLCertificateChainFile' line in our configuration, but it will simply specify the same PEM file again.
 * SSLCertificateKeyFile - the PEM file for the private key, generated with the _certbot_ request.